telerik/fiddler-everywhere-docs/capture-traffic/capture-from-ios.md

 Refer to the following steps to configure real iOS devices to work alongside a Fiddler Everywhere host.
 For more information on working with iOS simulators, refer to the section about [configuring iOS simulators](#configure-the-ios-simulator).
 Real iOS devices and iOS simulators must be discoverable on the same local network.

-1. Install the Fiddler's Certificate Authority (CA) on the iOS device.
+1. Install the Fiddler certificate authority (CA) on the iOS device.

     1. Open a browser on the iOS device and type the `http://<fiddler-host-IP>:8866` echo service address of Fiddler Everywhere.
-Follow the Fiddler root certificate link to **download** the Fiddler CA.
+Follow the link to **download** the Fiddler certificate authority file.

     1. On your iOS device, open **General** > **Profile Downloaded** and install the downloaded Fiddler CA.